collinharmon/MarketBehaviorSet/README.md

 		*	`<Market function name>`: optional argument, a string representing the name of a Market function to get more data on.

 * `./market new_index(<index_name>)`
 	* Description: Provided an index name, the Market Bot will prompt you for valid tickers.
-Hit `:w` when complete.
+Enter `:w` when complete.
 	* Arguments:
 		*	`index_name`: String representing the desired name of the new index/portfolio to be created.